z3tt/TidyTuesday/README.md

 # TidyTuesday
-My contributions to the [#TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday) (in order of contributioon).
+My contributions to the [#TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday) (in order of contribution).
 Feedback is very welcome via [@CedScherer](https://twitter.com/cedscherer) or [cedricphilippscherer@gmail.com](mailto:cedricphilippscherer@gmail.com).

 All contributions and full versions can be found [here](https://github.com/Z3tt/TidyTuesday/tree/master/plots/_all).